 How do we actually know what the human biological diet in the wild would be?
 In nature, we observe animals consuming foods, and based on this information, we describe the diet of an animal species.
 With humans, however, we seem to be confused!
 Why?

-Instincts and taste buds have evolved in each animal species to know what is food and what is not.
-Bitter, disgusting, tasteless, etc. are warning and preventing us from eating something potentially harmful.
+Visual cues and chemoreceptors (taste buds, olfactory perception) have evolved in each animal species to know what is food and what is not.
+Bitter, disgusting, tasteless, etc., are warning and preventing us from eating something potentially harmful.

-Transitioning often takes time.
-Just jumping in from 0 to 100% without an adjusting transitioning period can stress and overburden our body’s detoxification and elimination system.
-Our species-appropriate diet is the goal, but often this cannot be achieved within a few weeks.
+Transitioning to a healthy diet takes time.
+Just jumping in from 0 to 100% without an adequate adjusting period can stress and overburden our body’s detoxification and elimination system.
+Our species-appropriate diet is the goal, but often, this cannot be achieved within a few weeks.
 Jumping all in can cause severe discomfort and detox symptoms in many people.
-Many people report that it took years to transition fully, and some keep going forth and back according to their best capacity.
+Many people report that it took years to transition fully, and some keep going forth and back, doing their best, one step at a time.

 Some take longer than others